wallabag/wallabag/en/admin/installation/installation.md

 >
 > If you want to use SQLite to store your data, please put `%kernel.root_dir%/../data/db/wallabag.sqlite` for the `database_path` parameter during installation.

+> **[info] Information**
+>
+> If you're installing Wallabag behind Squid as a reverse proxy, make sure to update your squid.conf configuration to include "login=PASS" in the "cache_peer" line.
+This is necessary for API calls to work properly.

 ## On shared hosting

 We provide a package with all dependencies inside.
 The default